TOK Essay vs. TOK Exhibition: What's the Difference?

 Introduction: Unraveling the TOK Assessments

 The Theory of Knowledge (TOK) is a core component of the International Baccalaureate (IB) Diploma Programme, designed to encourage critical thinking and reflection on the nature of knowledge itself.
 Two key assessments form your TOK grade: the TOK Essay and the TOK Exhibition.
 While both aim to evaluate your understanding of TOK concepts, they differ significantly in format, approach, and assessment criteria.
-This comprehensive guide will break down these differences, providing you with actionable strategies to succeed in both.
+This practical guide will break down these differences, providing you with useful strategies to succeed in both.
 Understanding these assessments is crucial for maximizing your IB score and developing valuable critical thinking skills.

 Core Content Sections